Australian Registered SMSF Audit Specialist Firm with fast turn around audits.

 What Can a Registered SMSF Auditor or Self Managed Super Fund auditor do?

 A major requirement in the management of an SMSF is that it is professionally audited each year.
+That is where SM Super comes in.

 Under the Australian Taxation Office’s self-managed super fund regulations, this must be done by an approved auditor who undertakes full financial and compliance audit of your super fund.
 As trustee of the fund, you must provide the auditor with: